 - Equipment such as keyboards, mouse, telephone, and wireless headset will be disinfected prior to starting work by the administrative staff on duty during a particular shift.
 This equipment will not be shared with other staff for the duration of the shift.

-- Practice effective hand hygiene after each patient by washing hands with soap and water or using an alcohol-based hand sanitizer.
+- Healthcare practitioners will practice effective hand hygiene after each patient appointment by washing hands with soap and water or using an alcohol-based hand sanitizer.

 - Towels or any other items contacting a client are to be discarded or laundered between each use.